ScottA27/Rock-paper-scissors/README.md

 * The rules button is always on the on all screen sizes, making the rules easily accessible for new users.

+### Bugs

+#### Solved Bugs

+* The initial code for the "checkwinner" function within the javascript didn't work how I had intended.
+The code would only push certain messages, this was due to me inserting 2 equals signs to display a message when I should have only been using 1.

+#### Unfixed Bugs

+* No unfixed bugs.

+### Validator Testing

+* HTML
+    * There were no errors when checked through the official W3C validator.

+* CSS
+    * There were no errors when checked through the official W3C CSS validator (Jigsaw).

+* JavaScript
+    * There were no significant erros when checked through JSHint.

+* Accessiblility
+    * I ran the website through the lighthouse programme to make sure it is easily readable with the colours and fonts used.

 ## Deployment

 ## Credits